Creating an Employee Engagement AND Happiness Strategy

 To work out your eNPS score you subtract the percentage of Detractors from the percentage of Promoters.
 Passives are discounted, as they are considered as neutrals.
 For example, if you have 80% Promoters and 10% Detractors, then your NPS is 70.
 The score will be between -100 to +100.
-Simple right?

-All feedback can help you improve business.
+4. Get feedback to help you improve business performance

 The detractors within your team will offer key insight into the areas that require focus.
-This can range from issues related to pay, the working environment, or even leadership.
+This can range from issues related to pay, the working environment or even leadership.
 By actioning the (realistic) feedback and communicating the results, you will combat everyone’s concerns and likely see massive improvements to retention rates.